rocrill/crock-on/README.md

 Feature 8.
 Register/Log in and Log out pages:

   * These three pages have a similar layout.
-The function is in the centre of the page.
+Each function is located in the centre of the page.
   * There is user validation when filling out the forms and upon signing out the user is asked if they are sure they would like to do so.
+  * Registration, signing in and logging out all result in a confirmation message of the action completed to the user.

   Desktop: